Herleybob/Cruze/README.md

 # Cruze
 Unlocking the Cruze, one byte at a time.

+# Effective immediately this project is now licensed under a GNU General Public License

 # Background

 The project was started by Justin Hoogestraat 'Snipesy' in January 2016.
 It originally started as a simply post on the CruzeTalk forums to explore the inner workings of the ECM.
 It has since evolved to be a heavilly featured platform for tuning the Cruze.